ROBIN: a Graph-Theoretic Approach to Reject Outliers in Robust Estimation using Invariants: Introduction

 \myParagraph{Contribution} We address the following key question: \emph{Can we quickly detect and discard many outliers in the set of measurements~\eqref{eq:measurements}, while preserving all the inliers?} Intuitively, we want to bring down the number of outliers into a range where existing solvers (\ransac, \GNC) work well {(\eg~below 60\%)}.
 Towards this goal, we provide two contributions.
-The first contribution, presented in Section~\ref{sec:invariantMeasurements}, is a theory of \emph{invariance} that allows us to quickly check if a subset of $n \ll N$ measurements are mutually compatible; contrarily to \ransac, our check does not require computing an estimate for $\vxx$ so it is extremely fast.
-The second contribution, in Section~\ref{sec:inv-graph}, is the development of a graph-theoretic framework, where measurements are modeled as \vertices and mutual compatibility is captured by edges in a graph.
+The first contribution, presented in Section~\ref{sec:invariantMeasurements}, is a theory of \emph{invariance} that allows us to check if a subset of $n \ll N$ measurements are mutually compatible; contrary to \ransac, our check does not require computing an estimate for $\vxx$ so it is extremely fast.
+The second contribution, in Section~\ref{sec:inv-graph}, is\removeRed{the development of} a graph-theoretic framework, where \vertices represent measurements and edges represent mutual compatibility.
 We generalize existing results~\cite{Mangelson18icra,Yang20tro-teaser,Enqvist09iccv} showing that, even for $n>2$ (related work focuses on pairwise \compatibility, where $n=2$), the inliers form a clique in this \emph{\compatibility graph} and can be typically retrieved by computing the \emph{maximum clique}.
-Despite the availability of fast maximum clique algorithms, finding a maximum clique is NP-hard and its runtime is often incompatible with real-time robotics applications.
-Therefore, we propose a faster alternative to finding inliers by computing the maximum \emph{k-core} of the graph.
-The combination of these contributions leads to \robin, our approach to \robinLong, which allows us to quickly prune outliers.
-We summarize \robin in Section~\ref{sec:robin}, while in Section~\ref{sec:experiments} we demonstrate it in {four} perception problems (single rotation averaging, point cloud registration, point-with-normal registration, and 2D-3D camera pose estimation) and show that (i)~\robin boosts robustness of existing robust solvers, making them robust to more than 95\% outliers, and (ii)~it runs in milliseconds in large-scale simulated and real datasets.
+Despite the availability of fast algorithms, finding a maximum clique is NP-hard and its runtime is often incompatible with real-time robotics applications.
+Therefore, we propose a faster alternative \removeRed{to finding inliers} by computing the maximum \emph{k-core} of the graph.
+The combination of these contributions leads to \robin, our approach to \robinLong.\removeRed{which allows us to quickly prune outliers.} We summarize \robin in Section~\ref{sec:robin}, while in Section~\ref{sec:experiments} we demonstrate it in {four} perception problems (single rotation averaging, point cloud registration, point-with-normal registration, and 2D-3D camera pose estimation) and show that (i)~\robin boosts robustness of existing robust solvers, making them robust to more than 95\% outliers, and (ii)~it runs in milliseconds in large-scale simulated and real datasets.

 Extra results, visualizations, and proofs are given in~\suppMaterialLong and the video attachment.